 - Composition.
 By composition we mean structure.
 In other words, you want to show the structure of something.
-Usually, we will use this sort of chart to show market shares, market structure, segments size, etc. In many cases, you want to show it over a period of time.
+Usually, we will use this sort of chart to show market shares, market structure, segment size, etc. In many cases, you want to show it over a period of time.

 - Funnel Analysis.
 Many complex things can be divided into stages.
 To show how the situation changes from one stage to another you may decide to use the so-called funnels.
 For example, funnels are used in e-commerce to analyze customer acquisitions.
 You divide the whole customer journey into stages and you measure the conversion stage from one stage to another.
 Thanks to this you can find the stage on which you should concentrate.

 - Local difference.
-Finally, when analyzing competitors, markets you may decide to show local differences between regions, states, countries.
+Finally, when analyzing competitors, and markets you may decide to show local differences between regions, states, and countries.
 In this way, you can show a more complex picture than simply by looking at aggregated data.
 Quite often the picture at the aggregated level will be totally different than at the level of specific regions.
-These sorts of charts are great for planning specific actions and seeing the full picture.
+These sorts of charts are great for planning specific actions and seeing the complete picture.

 Which chart type you should use?